Camouflage-Project/venusian/README.md

 # Venusian

-Modification of https://github.com/google/martian serving as a forward proxy that can decrypt incoming TLS traffic and route it to the appropriate residential proxy.
+Modification of https://github.com/google/martian serving as a reverse proxy that can decrypt incoming TLS traffic and route it to the appropriate residential proxy.